dmx-systems/dmx-documentation/docs/install.rst

 Install a Java Runtime Environment
 ==================================

-Use your package manager to install the default Java Runtime Environment for your Linux distribution.
+Use your package manager to install the Java 8 for your Linux distribution.

 For example, on Debian / Ubuntu, you would run the command

 .. code:: bash

-    sudo apt install default-jre
+    sudo apt install openjdk-8-jre

 to install OpenJDK/JRE.
-On CentOS / Fedora, this would be
+Make sure that Java 8 (not 11) is used by running

 .. code:: bash

-    sudo yum install java-<version>-openjdk
+    sudo update-alternatives --config java

+and selecting the right version interactively.

 .. _installation-linux-zip: